The History of Educational Guidance Institute’s

 Our DVD highlights high schoolers discussing such well-known classics as: It’s A Wonderful Life, No Way Out and Key Largo.
 Young people are discussing complex issues such as conflict in family life, the bonds of community, and the common good in relation to their lives.

-It’s A Wonderful Life and High Noon screened at a Detention Home
+When It’s A Wonderful Life and High Noon were screened at a Detention Home

 The turning point in It’s a Wonderful Life for the students was, as would be predictable, the fantasy sequence in which George Bailey learns the irreplaceable value of every human life through the revelation of what the town of Bedford Falls would be like without him.
 The students in the detention home in the Christmas of 1999 got it.
 At the close of World War II Frank Capra had convinced his old friend Jimmy Stewart to play the part of a man who is saved from suicide by his Guardian Angel, Clarence.
 Clarence tells George, “Don’t you see how precious life is and what a mistake it would be to throw it away?”
 The power of It’s a Wonderful Life inspired the young detainees’ moral imagination to see and understand their own value as human beings.